wp-plugins/contact-form-plugin/readme.txt

 == Upgrade Notice ==

 = V3.67 =
 Ability to send email in plain format.
 A notice when changing settings on the plugin's settings page was added.
 The Ukrainian language file is updated.
-Screenshots are updated
+Screenshots are updated.

 = V3.66 =
 Ability to not use name field.
 We added mime types for .aar and .sce files.